Abdelwahab-Ayman/Programming-concept-with-C-Plus-plus/Operators & Expressions/Alternative Tokens.md

 | XOR Assignment                 | `xor_eq`          | `^=`           |
 | Logical NOT                    | `not`             | `!`            |
 | NOT Equal                      | `not_eq`          | `!=`           |

+■ alternative tokens above probably best avoided as they lead to more verbose code